2491-NoMythic/docusaurus/docs/intro.md

 Check out the guides on the [docusaurus site](https://docusaurus.io/docs/category/guides)

-To make changes you need access to our github project - [docusaurus](https://github.com/2491-NoMythic/docusaurus)
+To make changes you need access to our github project - [docusaurus](https://github.com/2491-NoMythic/docusaurus) Anyone can get the code, or clone the project.
+To make contributions you will need "push" access.

+You might want to check out [How to Git](./how-to/how-to-git)